Dynflow/dynflow/doc/pages/source/documentation/index.md

 attributes later.

- On the other hand, the input should contain enough data to perform the job without needint to reaching to external sources.
+ On the other hand, the input should contain enough data to perform the job without the need for reaching to external sources.
 Therefore, instead of passing just the ActiveRecord id and loading the whole record again in run phase, just to use some attributes, it's better to use these attributes directly as input of the action.